-Group uses the standardised approach to calculate the capital requirement for the coverage of operational risk.
+Group uses standardised methodology for calculation of capital requirement for operational risk.

 2) in the case of applying advanced measurement approach in accordance with § 34-67 of annex 14 to the resolution on bank's capital adequacy - a description of the methodology, including a discussion of relevant internal and external factors considered in the measurement approach.
 In the case of partial use, a discussion and scope of the different methodologies used